 Take regular breaks

 Even the most focused individuals have a limited brain capacity.
 During periods of high energy, we can power through each task with relative ease.
 But when you feel yourself starting to slow down or get distracted, it probably means you need to take a break.

 Learning to say no is one of the most basic, yet underrated methods of time management.
 If you’re already managing multiple projects at once, or have a to-do list as long as your arm, don’t take on more.
 You’re at capacity already.
 You may want to help your co-worker, but you also need to help yourself.

 Tips and strategies for better time management

-At Toggl, we’re time management aficionados.
+At Toggl Track, we’re time management aficionados.
 Our purpose is (and always will be) to help you better manage your time, and part of that means finding better ways of working through tried and tested techniques of time management.

 If you’re interested in learning more different time management strategies, take a look at our ultimate guide.
 Or if you’re just looking for some general pointers, check out our article on tips for time management.

 It’s time to be better with your time!
 Over to you.